DattaAnupam/Go-Projects/README.md

 > By default the server runs on port :8080
 <br>MySql server is running on port: 3306

+> Commands may differ depending on OS.
+Above are for Windows OS.

 ## Routes
 <table>
     <tr>